Coping With Epilepsy Neurofeedback Practitioner Directory

 I have read horror stories about coming down off Lexapro, and since Dilantin already has gums and bones long-term effects, I am trying to judge whether it is worth staying on the Lexapro.
 Please advise.

-Hi Senmon: All I can say is each anti-epileptic drug has its own side effects and you and your Dr have decide whats best for you.
+Hi Senmon: All I can say is each AED has its own side effects and you and your Dr have decide whats best for you.
 I would definatly stay away from the cafinnated drinks and get the rest you need as well as the exericse .Have you discussed with your Dr taking vitmains along with your meds to supplement the loss?
 When I moved from MTL to NYC

 the Dr put me on vitamins to supplement the loss from the meds.

-Wishing you a seizure free life
+Wishing you a sz free life

 Riva